-In the year 1411, Karnavati was occupied by Sultan Ahmed Shah, grandson of Muzaffar Shah I. He established a new city as the capital on the eastern region of the Sabarmati River and named it Ahmedabad.
+In the year 1411, Karnavati was occupied by Sultan Ahmed Shah, grandson of Muzaffar Shah I. He established a new city as the capital on the Sabarmati River's eastern regions and named it Ahmedabad.
 Finally, Ahmedabad was captured by the Mughal King, Akbar in the year 1573.
 During the reign of Akbar, Ahmedabad became the hub of trade and commerce mainly textiles.
 It was overflowing with tranquil lakes, magnificent buildings and beautiful mosques that added to the charm of the city.
 Ahmedabad was also the provincial capital of the Mughal dynasty until 1758 when they lost to the Marathas.

 After the Third Anglo Maratha War, the British took over Ahmedabad from the Marathas in the year 1818.
 During British rule, Ahmedabad gained a lot of importance.
 There was also a railway link established between Ahmedabad and Bombay.
 As a result, it became the home of the well-known cotton textile centre in the nation.

 Various movements concerning Indian Independence grew the roots in Ahmedabad.
 As a result, two ashrams were established namely Sabarmati Ashram and Kochrab Ashram.
 Following partition and independence in the year 1947, Ahmedabad also faced several communal riots between the two communities, the Hindus and the Muslims.
 In the year 1960, after independence, Ahmedabad became the capital city of Gujrat with half a million population.
 It is also a major hub of education, textile and chemical.